Using the Pymakr Plugin

 - Search for Pymakr and select the official Pycom Pymakr Plugin.

-- You should now see and Install button.
-Click this to download and install the Pymakr Plugin.
+- You should now see and click the Install button.
+This will download and install the Pymakr Plugin.

 - That’s it!
 You’ve installed the Pymakr Plugin for Atom.